jhymani/Cplusplus/AssignmentsFall/P02A/README.md

     endwin();             // End ncurses mode
     return 0;
 }
-Then I ompiled and Ran the Program:
+Then I ompiled and Ran the Program.

-Then I compiled the program with g++: bash
+Then I compiled the program with g++.

-g++ hello_ncurses.cpp -o hello_ncurses -lncurses

-Then I ran the compiled program: bash
+Then I ran the compiled program.

-./hello_ncurses

 Then I saw "Hello, World!" displayed in the terminal.